Less loved or glamorous than other organs in the body, we feel the liver is due more attention and respect!

 Love your liver

 Don’t be overwhelmed if you feel supporting your liver must entail all of the above.
 Go easy – even the smallest of changes can make a difference!
-Replace sweetened soft drinks with sparkling water infused with berries and mint; swap your plastic bottle with one made from stainless steel or glass; using all-natural cleaning, cosmetic, and body care products; and gradually exchange UPF products with real and whole foods, one meal at a time.
+Replace sweetened soft drinks with sparkling water infused with berries and mint; swap your plastic bottle with one made from stainless steel or glass; use all-natural cleaning, cosmetic, and body care products; and gradually exchange UPF products with real and whole foods, one meal at a time.

 By Angela Johnson (BHSc Nut Med.)